My Little Pony: Equestria Girls (film): Production

-To maintain continuity, Hasbro used the same writing staff as Friendship Is Magic television series, including the then-current story editor Meghan McCarthy, who considered the story to be "an extension of our mythology".
+To maintain continuity, Hasbro used the same writing staff as the Friendship Is Magic television series, including then-current story editor Meghan McCarthy, who considered the story to be "an extension of our mythology".
 McCarthy stated that with the Equestria Girls setting, "we might explore different aspects of relationships that in the pony world don't quite work the same as they do when you set it in a high school setting", thus making the work more appealing to older girls that are in high or junior high school.

-In writing the movie's script, McCarthy went back to the self-titled two-part pilot episode of Friendship Is Magic, where Twilight is sent to Ponyville for the first time and forced to meet new friends.
-She wanted to do the same with the movie, in this case putting Twilight into a new world where she would again be forced to make new friends and succeed in her quest.
+In writing the film's script, McCarthy went back to the self-titled two-part pilot episode of Friendship Is Magic, where Twilight is sent to Ponyville for the first time and forced to meet new friends.
+She wanted to do the same with the film, in this case putting Twilight into a new world where she would again be forced to make new friends and succeed in her quest.

 Music

-Daniel Ingram stated in a Facebook post that he wrote six songs for the movie in a more modern pop/girl group style that would fit the high school/urban setting.
+Daniel Ingram stated in a Facebook post that he wrote six songs for the film in a more modern pop/girl group style that would fit the high school/urban setting.
 He also mentioned some of the crew members with whom he worked, including Trevor Hoffman for vocal arrangements and David Corman and Sam Ryan for production and that he collaborated with McCarthy on the lyrics.